Strategies to Maximize Your Year-End Donations

 Make a Gift of Cash

-You could lower your 2018 income taxes simply by making a gift to UJA online by credit card by the end of the year, or by mail with a check postmarked no later than December 31, 2018.
+You could lower your 2018 income taxes simply by making a gift to UJA online by credit card by the end of the year, or by mail with a check postmarked no later than December 31, 2018 (mailed to UJA-Federation of NY, P.O.
+Box 4227, New York, NY 10261-4227).
 Gifts of cash can be fully deductible up to a maximum of 60% of your adjusted gross income.
 Please note this is a 10% increase from last year.
 Ask your tax advisor how these deductions can benefit you.

 Transfer Appreciated Securities